 You should tell your doctor if you have any of these conditions so they can prescribe an alternative treatment option.

 Nitrofurantoin can lower the effectiveness of the contraceptive pill.
 You need to take extra precautions while taking nitrofurantoin if you are sexually active.
 Ideally, you should use a condom during the time of your treatment and for a week after taking the last tablet.
 Alternatively, you may consider using a diaphragm or spermicides as additional contraception.

 There is no known interaction between nitrofurantoin and alcohol.
 You should however, avoid alcohol if you have cystitis infection.

-To treat a UTI, you should take two nitrofurantoin tablets per day, normally one in the morning and one in the evening.
-Every tablet contains 100mg of the active ingredient nitrofurantoin.
+To treat a UTI, you should take 2 nitrofurantoin tablets per day, normally one in the morning and one in the evening.
+Every tablet contains 100 mg of the active ingredient nitrofurantoin.
 You should swallow each tablet whole with water and a meal, or a glass of milk.
-The treatment course will last three days, during which time your symptoms should gradually improve.
+The treatment course will last 3 days, during which time your symptoms should gradually improve.

 If you forget to take a dose of nitrofurantoin, you should take the tablet as soon as you remember.
 If it is time for the next dose, just take it as you normally would – do not double the dose to make up for a missed dose.

 It is important that you take the correct dose of nitrofurantoin.
 If you accidentally exceed the daily dosage, you should seek medical help immediately.
 Nitrofurantoin should only be taken by the person it was prescribed for and needs to be stored out of the reach of children.